sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ### IPCDemo

-这是一个典型的 IPC 演示程序，对应的功能模块有：
+This is a IPC (IP camera) demo program, and its functions are as follows:

-- ISP：负责从 Sensor 获取图像 RAW 数据并转为 YUV，最终分 3 路通道输出以上信息。
+- ISP: Transfor the RAW data stream from Sensor into YUV data stream, and output it in 3 channels
-- IVPS：图像视频处理模块。实现对视频图形进行一分多、Resize、Crop、旋转等功能。
+- IVPS: Image Video Processing submoule, Resize、Crop、Rotate the video image, or change the video image into multiple one.
-- VENC / JENC：视频/JPEG 编码输出。
+- VENC / JENC：Video / JPEG encoded output.
-- Detect：支持人脸或结构化检测。
+- Detect: Face detection or structure detection.
-- Web 显示：实现 H264 流的 Web 传输和提供 Web 方式查看实时视频。
+- Web display: H264 Web stream and provides to view real-time Web video.
-- RTSP 推流：实现 H264 流的 RTSP 封装以及传输。
+- RTSP Stream: H264 stream RTSP package and transmission.
-- 录像 TF 卡存储：封装 H264 流为 MP4 格式文件并保存至 TF 卡或者 FLASH 空间。
+- TF card Video storage: Package H264 stream into MP4 format and save it to TF card or FLASH.

 <p align="center">
     <iframe src="//player.bilibili.com/player.html?aid=260625114&bvid=BV1me411T7g8&cid=837160730&page=1" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true" style="max-width:640px; max-height:480px;"> </iframe>